 - The pharmacy who sold you the drug bears the final responsibility to advise you about the drug.
 Pharmacists can be held liable for your injury for failing to do so.

 When to Contact an Attorney

-If you have suffered from an adverse drug reaction, or experienced a worsening of your symptoms since taking the drug, you should immediately seek help.
-The first person to call is your doctor, and then your best option is to speak with an experienced drug reaction attorney.
+If you have suffered from an adverse drug reaction or experienced a worsening of your symptoms since taking a drug, you should immediately seek help.
+After contacting your doctor for medical advice, you should next seek legal help by speaking with an attorney.